tckerr/walk/README.md

 Here are the properties you can define in a callback configuration, most of which act as filters:

 - `callback: (node: WalkNode) => void`: the actual function to run.
 Your callback function will be passed a single argument: a `WalkNode` object ( see the Nodes section for more detail). succession.
-If unspecified, the callback will run `'preWalk'`.
+If unspecified, the callback will run `'preVisit'`.
 For async functions, `callback` may alternatively return a `Promise<void>`, in which case it will be awaited.
 - `executionOrder: number`: an integer value for controlling order of callback operations.
 Lower values run earlier.
 If unspecified, the order will default to 0.
 Callback stacks are grouped by position and property, so the sort will only apply to callbacks in the same grouping.
 - `filters: (node: WalkNode) => boolean) | ((node: WalkNode) => boolean)[]`: A function or list of functions which will exclude nodes when the result of the function for that node is `false`.
-- `positionFilter: PositionType`: The position the traversal to run on -- think of this as when it should execute.
+- `timing: CallbackTiming`: When the callback will execute.
-  Options are `'preWalk'` (before any list/object is traversed), and `'postWalk'` (after any list/object is traversed).
+  Options are `'preVisit'` (before any list/object is traversed), and `'postVisit'` (after any list/object is traversed).
 You may also supply `'both'`.
 When the walk is run in `'breadth'` mode, the only difference here is whether the callback is invoked prior to yielding the node.
-However when running in `'depth'` mode, `'postWalk'` callbacks for a node will run *after all the callbacks of its children*.
-For example, if our object is `{ a: b: { c: 1, d: 2 } }`, we would expect `'postWalk'` callbacks to run in the following order: `c`, `d`, `b`, `a`.
+However when running in `'depth'` mode, `'postVisit'` callbacks for a node will run *after all the callbacks of its children*.
+For example, if our object is `{ a: b: { c: 1, d: 2 } }`, we would expect `'postVisit'` callbacks to run in the following order: `c`, `d`, `b`, `a`.

 ## Nodes